Newsletter 11, 29 June 2022.

-This is the 8th in our series of newsletters designed to keep our members up to date with the work being carried out by Rhynie Charitable Trust and to address any issues or queries raised by our members.
+This is the 11th in our series of newsletters designed to keep our members up to date with the work being carried out by Rhynie Charitable Trust and to address any issues or queries raised by our members.
 We have been somewhat remiss in keeping up with sending out these newsletters, which has not been helped by the CoVid19 pandemic, the last edition (No.9) was sent on 19 November 2019 prior to the lockdown.

-The club currently has 79 members and still has vacancies.
-The prize fund is now 60% of the subscriptions divided between 5 prizes each month (£100, £50. £25, £15 & £10) and the remainder is retained by RCT for community purposes.
-We would welcome any members who are not currently in the 100 Club and who would like to join.
-Please contact Colin Neesom (861004).
+The club had 92 members before its demise.
+The prize fund was 60% of the subscriptions divided between 5 prizes each month (£110, £55. £30, £20 & £15) and the remainder was retained by RCT for community purposes.

 Wheedlemont Turbine Fund

-We are working with other communities in a project known as 'The Kingdom of the Picts' Trail to provide a walking and cycling route linking six communities from Gartly in Strathbogie to Corgarff in Strathdon.
-Funding has been awarded to facilitate this development and a steering group from the communities has been formed.
+a) We are still working with other communities on a project known as 'The Kingdom of the Picts' Trail to provide a walking and cycling route linking six communities from Gartly in Strathbogie to Corgarff in Strathdon.
+This has now been extended to reach to Huntly.

 Rhynie Chert SSSI

 We still have aspirations for this site and we have been looking at a possible path up the hill to join with the higher path up Tap O Noth.
 This would allow walkers to ascend the hill from the village without using the road.
 We have identified a line for the path through the SSSI which would reach the road to Windyfield.
 Beyond that would obviously require discussion and negotiation with landowners and we have spoken to them but, so far, we don’t have agreement to promote the route.

 If anyone has any ideas for this site or would like to help with any development, please contact us.
 The area at the bottom of the site, near the Essie Burn, might be available for paths similar to Moss Wood but is a bit wet.

 Pictish Stones project